ianbulack/ianbulack/README.md

 - 👋 Hi, I’m @ianbulack
 - 👀 I’m interested in ...
-Programming, hip-hop music, and food
+Back-end programming.
 - 🌱 I’m currently learning ...
 Scientific Computing with Python on FreeCodeCamp
 - 💞️ I’m looking to collaborate on ...
 Anything pertaining to Python.
 - 📫 How to reach me ...
 Email: ianbulack@gmail.com Cell: 267-250-3112, more likely to answer txts.